MahmoudNamNam/Credit-Card-Fraud-Detection/README.md

 - **Key Functions:**
   - `evaluate_model()`: Evaluates the model using various metrics.
   - `find_best_threshold()`: Finds the optimal threshold for classification.
+  - `generate_report()`: Generates detailed reports for each model and resampling technique.

+## Reports

+- **Location:** Detailed reports for each resampling technique (SMOTE, undersampling, oversampling) are stored in the `Report` folder.
+- **Content:** Each report includes metrics such as F1-score, PR-AUC, and the best threshold for different models.

 ## model.pkl File